PayFabric/Portal/PayLink/Sections/Queue.md

 Document Queue
 ------

-You are able to search out all existing PayLinks in Document Queue and export the list, Furthermore, it allow to perform various actions on your existing PayLinks.
-You are able to:
+User is able to search for all existing PayLinks from Document Queue and export the list.
+Furthermore, it allows user to perform various actions agaisnt existing PayLinks, such as:

 * Cancel Unpaid PayLinks
 * Resend Notifications for PayLinks